electricimp/impTest/docs/forImptestToolsDevelopers.md

 ## Testing impTest

-Jasmine test suite is included with the project.
+Jasmine test suite is included into the project.

 The following environment variables need to be set before spec run: